MackenzieGB/furosion-web/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Feel free to contribute, report issues, or suggest improvements.
+Feel free to report issues or suggest improvements.